skylight-hq/skylight.digital/_projects/sba_ascent.md

 {% endcapture %}

 {% capture solution %}
-As a subcontractor to <a href="https://fearless.tech/">Fearless</a>, our team provided additional technical leadership around how best to address this challenge.
+As a subcontractor to [Fearless](https://fearless.tech/), our team provided additional technical leadership around how best to address this challenge.
 In particular, we helped architect and engineer a custom API wrapper that programmatically makes calls into Brightspot, thereby leveraging its full feature set in